EbenVEVO/Python-Password-Manager/README.md

 rich table
 hashlib

-Using this program you can gernerate passwords, store passwords in a database and search for passwords entered in database
+Using this program you can generate passwords, store passwords in a database and search for passwords entered in database

 1. Run database.py to create password manager database
 2. Run passmanager.py to run program